Costa Rica is one of the most popular destinations in the world to retire.

 This can be from when your plumber decides to turn up to having friends come to social engagements an hour late.

-Rather than move to Costa Rica you could live there for free!
+Rather than moving to Costa Rica, you could live there for free!
+There is no need to buy or rent, worry about furniture, or pay bills!

 Shipping Can Take Forever